Partnership gives prairie chickens 'a fighting chance' in Minnesota | Bemidji Pioneer

 NORMAN COUNTY, Minn. — Minnesota Department of Natural Resources area wildlife supervisor Rob Baden waded through a sea of yellow prairie flowers — wild sunflower, goldenrod and black-eyed Susans among others — as he explored a small corner of the Prairie Dunes State Wildlife Management Area.

-It is the east portion of Prairie Dunes WMA, which is separated from the west portion by Minnesota Highway 32 north of Gary, about an hour northeast of Moorhead.
+It is the east portion of Prairie Dunes WMA, which is separated from the west portion by Minnesota Highway 32 north of Gary.
 It is 617 acres of native grasses dotted by 120 shallow wetlands, land that only a few years ago was planted in soybeans and ditched to allow the soggy, sandy loam to drain.
 Wildlife was at a minimum when the land was used for agriculture.

 Now, on a crisp and clear August morning that hints of the coming fall, Baden talks of earlier seeing prairie chicken nests on the ground with broken shells and points to the eastern horizon while explaining where the birds have established spring booming grounds.